Thursday, December 31, 2009

 Texas Freethought Convention

-There should be a fine selection of speakers at the convention, including Dr. Victor Stenger, author of "God: the Failed Hypothesis""Quantum Gods"and his new book, "The New Atheism".
+There should be a fine selection of speakers at the convention, including Dr. Victor Stenger, author of "God: the Failed Hypothesis", "Quantum Gods"and his new book, "The New Atheism".
 By the way, The Infidel Guy did a show last week, interviewing Dr. Stenger about his new book, and the controversial subject of "the new atheism" (click here to listen to an audio streaming version of that show).
 I can't wait to see if I can get him to sign my copy of "God: The Failed Hypotheses".
 I really enjoyed that book.
 Also at the convention, other lectures will include the president of Atheist Alliance International, the co-president of the Freedom From Religion Foundation, and the vice president of American Atheists, among others including representatives of the Center for Inquiry.

 For those who can't come, but would like to, I'll definitely take pictures, and notes for posts about the topics discussed.
 I'd love to do some livebloging during the event, but my laptop is down at the moment.
 However, if I get the opportunity, I may give it a shot.